ChristophGeske/Covid-19-Detector/README.md

 - transfer lerning looks like a must
 - the cough sounds must be cropped to have the same length for training and detection!
-- idealy we collect cough data of each user before he gets covid to reduce the false positive rate of the app
+- idealy we collect cough data of each user before he gets covid to reduce the false positive rate of the app.
+- We could also personalise training by asking the user if he is male or female, his age,... in advance or use user recordings to classefy the user and train a better personalized model.